3D Printing for People with Disabilities; 3D printing Health care benefits

 People who are Blind / Visually Impaired

-3D printing is an amazing way to provide tactile input.
+3D printing health care devices are an amazing way to provide tactile input.
 Braille library cards can be printed for free at a local library.

 3D printing is used to produce tactile versions of famous paintings.
 Now anyone can touch Mona Lisa’s smile, or feel George Washington crossing the Delaware.